DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/argument-axis.md

 text | string &#124; number | The label text.
-x | number | The x coordinate of the label's top left corner. y | number | The y coordinate of the label's top left corner. dy | string | The label's offset from baseline in css units. textAnchor | 'start' &#124; 'middle' &#124; 'end' | The label's text alignment.
+x | number | The x coordinate of the label's top left corner. y | number | The y coordinate of the label's top left corner. dy | string | The label's offset from the baseline in CSS units. textAnchor | 'start' &#124; 'middle' &#124; 'end' | The label's text alignment.

 ## Plugin Components